FAQ Undergraduate

 Yes – unfortunately as we have upper level Chemistry and Biochemistry courses, our students need to take CHEM 121 and 123.
 CHEM 154 is not part of our program.

-If you join our program not having taken the PBME STT, there are a couple courses you’re missing.
+If you join our program not having taken the PBME Timetable, there are a couple courses you’re missing.
 We allow students to come into our program with APSC 101 and PHYS 159 – however there is a content and credit difference between those two courses and BMEG 101 and 102.
 As a result, students need to take a newly created 1-credit course called BMEG 200 during the summer after they are accepted into our program.
 You’ll also be missing CHEM 121 and 123.
 We do not accept CHEM 154.
 The good news is that you don’t need to extend your degree.
 Chemistry allows our students to take CHEM 121 and 123 in the summer between their 2nd and 3rd year, so anticipate staying in Vancouver over the summer to catch up on those courses.
 CHEM 123 is recommended for BMEG 210, but is taught with the understanding that some students may not have it.
 Therefore, you don’t need to modify your year 2 schedule to accommodate Chemistry.

 Will it take longer to finish the degree for students who did general first year engineering?

-It may – students who did not take the PBME STT are missing 2 key courses – CHEM 121 and CHEM 123.
+It may – students who did not take the PBME Timetable are missing 2 key courses – CHEM 121 and CHEM 123.
 CHEM 154 unfortunately does not count for credit in our program.
 If you take CHEM 121 and 123 during the summer, you would not need to adapt your winter session timetable to make up those courses.

 Students who did general first year engineering will also have to make up the 1 credit difference between BMEG 101 & 102 and APSC 101 & PHYS 159.
 They do this by taking an online bridge module (BMEG 200) during the summer before their 2nd year.